Chapter 4: Hiraeth

 After moving to Rome, I had never given much thought to how I would find the courage to rebuild the dwindling faith that I had for myself; to learn how to become an independent woman; to live.
 Until this moment, I have never felt so awake, so alert, so alive, but this was not what I expected, not what I wanted, to happen to help myself feel this way again.

-"Do you know why I have not blown your brains out yet, Ms. Aetos?"
+"Do you know why I have yet to place a bullet between your eyes, Ms. Aetos?"
 I heard him ask as he took his time saying my name; the letters escaping his mouth so smoothly, yet it was sickening to me.

-I gritted my teeth in anger and closed my eyes, wishing that this wasn't real, and trying to drown out his torturous voice.
+I gritted my teeth in anger and took a deep breath, wishing that this wasn't real and trying to drown out his torturous voice.

 I remained silent as I was too confused to comprehend the words coming from his mouth and too infuriated to come up with words of my own.

-My heart feels like it is going to beat out of my chest and my hands are becoming more sweaty as I never felt his stare leave my body.
+My heart feels as if it is going to beat out of my chest, and my hands have become more sweaty as I never felt his stare leave my body.
 I need to escape.

 "You are nervous right now, Arabella, yes?
 I will not lie; it is quite a tantalizing view."

-I bit my lip tightly as I tried to keep my composure.
+I bit my lip tightly as I tried to keep my composure, but the continuance of his voice had only added to this torture.

 "You see, Ara-"

 My name does not deserve to be spoken from your revolting mouth again.
 I immediately cut him off before he could finish his thought.
-Growing up, my mother had taught me to be kind; to think about how my words could affect someone before speaking out, but I was too livid at the way he was speaking towards me.
-I'm sorry momma.
+Growing up, my mother had taught me to be kind; to think about how my words could affect someone before speaking out, but I was too livid at the way which he spoke towards me.
+I'm sorry, Momma.

-"How do you expect me to see, if one of your stooges placed a sack over my head, Nicolo?"
-I asked with ridicule and venom in my voice.
+"How do you expect me to see if one of your worthless men placed a sack over my head, Nicolo?"
+I asked with ridicule and venom laced within my voice.

-Suddenly, I was forced down to my side as I felt Nicolo loosening the strings around my neck and ripping the bag off my head, pulling some strands of my hair along with it.
+Suddenly, I was forced down to my side as I felt him loosening the strings around my neck and ripping the bag from my head, pulling some strands of my hair along with it.

-Before I could look up and regain my focus, I was shoved against the car door as Nicolo's rough calloused hand went around my neck, causing me to hit the back of my head into the glass window.
+Before I could look up and regain my focus, I was shoved against the car door as Nicolo's calloused hand was placed around my neck, causing me to hit the back of my head against the glass window.

-"You do not speak about my men in that way, do you understand?"
+"You do not speak of my men in that way, do you understand?"

-Nicolo's face was merely inches away from mine; I felt his hot breath trail down the cold skin of my neck as he spoke to me with viciousness in his voice.
-I looked up at him and stared into his dark eyes that glared back at me with hostility and dominance.
+Nicolo's face was merely inches away from mine; I felt his hot breath trail down the cold skin of my neck as he spoke to me with viciousness.
+I looked up at the man and daringly stared into his dark eyes that only glared back at me with hostility.